e-laute/e-laute.github.io/jobs-data-modelling_en.md

 Your responsibilities will include:

 * Authoring a doctoral dissertation in informatics (computer science)
-* Research on the representation of linked information assets using semantic technologies
+* Research on the representation of linked information assets using semantic technologies with a special focus on integrating user generated data (annotations, audio-recordings) into the project context
-* Versioning of heterogeneous linked information assets (e.g., in notations, annotations, recordings, and their relationships)
+* Research on a sustainable versioning scheme for heterogeneous linked information assets coming from the project (e.g., in notations, annotations, audio-recordings, and their relationships)
-* Establishing solutions to the modelling of versioned user-generated data (annotations, audio recordings) and their relationships to other project data (notations, transcriptions)
-* Research on the extension of the MEI standard toward modelling music notations in tablature-based formats
+* Assistance during the extension of the MEI standard toward enabling modelling music notations in tablature-based formats with MEI
 * Preparation and management of research data as FAIR Linked Open Data
 * Data integration (transcriptions, annotations) in various formats and representations within the Austrian National Library’s infrastructure for digital editions (https://edition.onb.ac.at)
-* Collaboration in the adaptation of functionalities within the digital edition
 * Proactive collaboration with project colleagues in other areas, particularly in the implementation of search functionalities within the Austrian National Library’s infrastructure for digital editions
 * Dissemination through publications in leading academic journals and presentations at relevant conferences